dotkernel/development/docs/book/v2/running.md

 If it's missing from the list entirely, revisit [Install AlmaLinux 10](setup/installation.md).
 Restarting Windows Terminal after installation also helps it pick up the new tab profile.

-### What if `wsl -d AlmaLinux-10` fails to start?
+**Q: What if `wsl -d AlmaLinux-10` fails to start?**

-Run the below command to confirm the distro is installed and check its current state:
+A: Run the below command to confirm the distro is installed and check its current state:

 ```shell
 wsl -l -v